-Mikael Homanen is a PhD Candidate in Finance at Cass Business School in London.
+Mikael Homanen is a PhD Candidate in Finance at Cass Business School in London and a Bradley Fellow at The University of Chicago Booth School of Business.
 His research focuses on the intersection of externalities and financial markets with a further focus on banking and investor ESG (Environmental, Social & Governance) policies.
 He recently visited the Wharton School and Singapore Management University.
 He has also worked at the World Bank's Development Economics Research Group (DECRG).
 His recent research examines depositor activism induced by bank scandals, global corporate governance practices and he is involved in projects examining the effectiveness of investor engagement, which is funded by the UN Principles for Responsible Investment (UNPRI).
 He completed his MPHil in Finance as well as BSc at Tilburg University in the Netherlands.

 - Visiting PhD, Singapore Management University, Singapore, Jan 2017